 To achieve this the Council went to the open market in late 2013 for a primary professional services provider as a single preferred consultant to undertake a minimum of 60% in value of the Council's infrastructure professional services programmes.
-The contract was awarded to MWH Consulting following a 6 month tender selection process and commenced on 1 July 2014 with an initial three year term and two three-year extensions to be awarded at the Council's sole discretion.
+The contract was awarded to MWH New Zealand Ltd following a six month tender selection process and commenced on 1 July 2014 with an initial three year term and two three-year extensions to be awarded at the Council's sole discretion.

-S.4.5 Quality Management
+S.4.5.
+Quality Management

-This section outlines quality management approaches that support the Council's AM processes and systems.
+This section outlines quality management approaches that support the Council's asset management processes and systems.